hubhazard/core/README.md

 ## Getting Started

-Creating a new automation server with HubHazard is very simple.
-In following sections we'll describe it step by step\
-from the beginning, but if you want to get your hands on a fully preconfigured project, go and grab the [HubHazard Basic Template][hubhazardtemplate].

-### Basic terms

 Before we get started, let's explain some common terms you'll encounter throughout this guide:

 - **Automation** - A piece of code responsible for handling specific events.
 An automation requests events by declaring